Home » Dinner Recipes » Chicken and Dumplings Casserole

 Instructions

-• In a small skillet over medium heat, melt the butter and add chopped onion and celery.
+• In a small skillet over medium heat, melt 1/2 cup salted butter (1 stick) and add 1 cup diced onion and 2 ribs celery, sliced.

 • Cook for about 8-10 minutes (until veggies are soft).
-Season with salt and pepper.
+Season with salt and pepper, to taste. remove from heat.

-• Pour the butter and veggie mixture into your prepared baking dish.
+• Pour the butter and veggie mixture into the prepared baking dish.

-• Add the chicken in a layer on top of the vegetables.
+• Add 3 cups cooked (shredded or diced) chicken in a layer on top of the celery and onion.

-• In a small bowl, combine self-rising flour with milk.
+• In a small bowl, combine 1 cup self-rising flour with 1 cup milk.

 • Pour this mixture over chicken (do not stir mixture).

-• In another small bowl combine the chicken broth with the cream of chicken soup.
-Season with ab it more salt and pepper.
+• In another bowl (I just use the same bowl I used with the flour and milk mixture) combine 2 cups chicken broth with 10.75 ounce can cream of chicken soup.
+Season with a bit more salt and pepper.

 • Pour this mixture over the chicken.
 Do not mix the layers.

-• Then bake for about 45-50 minutes or until the casserole is set.
+• Then bake on the middle rack of the oven for about 45-50 minutes or until the casserole is set.

 Video